citizenmatt/resharper-devguide/PSI/SyntaxTrees/StronglyTypedNavigation.md

 }
 ```

-> **Note** This example over-simplifies the real implementation of `IMethodDeclaration`.
+> **NOTE** This example over-simplifies the real implementation of `IMethodDeclaration`.
 The real definition applies the Interface Segregation Principle and splits out more interfaces that can be reused, such as `ICSharpParametersOwnerDeclaration` and `ICSharpModifiersOwnerDeclaration` to allow other nodes that can also have parameters, or modifiers, or attributes, etc., to share interfaces.
 The intent here is to discuss the strongly typed accessors, rather than document `IMethodDeclaration`.

 Each of these properties is a strongly typed accessor to get to the `ITreeNode` that represents the attributes on the method, or the node that represents the method's name.
 Internally, the nodes are found by walking down the tree, looking for nodes of a particular type.
 They are then downcast to the strongly typed, `ITreeNode` derived interfaces.